EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_10-Storage-Spaces-Direct-Hyper-Converged.md

 ### Introduction

-In this exercise, you will create the Hyper-Converged Cluster with two Cluster Shared Volumes using Storage Spaces Direct.
+In this exercise, you will create a storage pool using all eligible disk on S2D1, S2D2, S2D3, and S2D4.
+You will set the cluster resiliency period to 10 seconds.
+Then, you will create a three-way mirrored volume with a size of 40 GB, and a mirror-accelerated parity volume with a size of 85 GB on the storage pool.

 #### Tasks